Characterization of the Pareto social choice correspondence: Final remarks

 \section{Final remarks}

 A perhaps unusual feature of the results in this paper is the use of the Pareto condition in characterizing the Pareto social choice correspondence. \ We make four observations regarding this:

-1. \ What might at first appear to be an excessively strong condition is \textit{not} sufficient for five or more alternatives even when supplemented with balancedness, monotonicity, tops-in, anonymity, and neutrality.
+1. \ What might at first appear to be an excessively strong condition is \textit{not} sufficient for five or more alternatives even when supplemented with balancedness, tops-in, anonymity, and neutrality.

-2. \ As noted earlier, the condition of excluding dominated alternatives is actually \textit{extremely weak} and has been used in characterizing a wide variety of standard social choice correspondences: dictatorship, Borda, plurality voting, Copeland rule, and union of the tops.
+2. \ As noted earlier, the condition of excluding dominated alternatives is actually \textit{extremely weak} and has been used in characterizing a wide variety of standard social choice correspondences, e.g., Borda, plurality voting, and the Copeland correspondence.

 3. \ It helps to compare with an analogous use of a plurality condition. \ Suppose that we wanted to characterize plurality voting by using a \textit{ plurality condition} that excludes all alternatives that are not plurality winners and then added enough additional conditions to ensure that all plurality winners \textit{are} included. \ This plurality condition would seem quite artificially constructed, solely for the purpose of the one characterization theorem.
-That's quite different from the Pareto condition. \ And almost all standard social choice correspondences fail the plurality condition.
+That's quite different from the Pareto condition. \ Almost all standard social choice correspondences fail the plurality condition.\footnote{ One reader has suggested that we can simply characterize the Pareto correspondence as the coarsest rule satisfying the Pareto condition. \ Of course, in the same way, the plurality correspondence is the coarsest rule satisfying the plurality condition; and the Borda correspondence is the coarsest rule satisfying a Borda condition. \ None of these "characterizations" really involve social choice properties (like monotonicity, tops-in, stability, etc.) that relate social outcomes to individual preferences. \ "Coarseness" is not a social choice property.}

-4. \ Something like the Pareto condition \textit{is} required. \ Without Pareto, we can get rules far from $G_{P}$: As seen by $G (u) =X$, \textit{all } our other conditions combined, balancedness, monotonicity, and tops-in, plus anonymity, neutrality, and strong stability are insufficient to rule out correspondences that differ from $G_{P}$. \ And we can get rules very far from $G (u) =X$, even very close to $G_{P}$, but with just the occasional choice of a dominated alternative, as seen next.
+4. \ Something like the Pareto condition \textit{is} required. \ Without Pareto, we can get rules far from $G_{P}$: As seen by $G(u)=X$, \textit{all} our other conditions combined, balancedness, monotonicity, and tops-in, plus anonymity, neutrality, and strong stability are insufficient to rule out correspondences that differ from $G_{P}$. \ And we can get rules very far from $G(u)=X$ as well, even very close to $G_{P}$, but with just the occasional choice of a dominated alternative, as seen next.